trevlewis/MountainBike_SpringData/README.md

 # MountainBike_SpringData

-Note: To build this project you need to exclude the tests as of now (gradle clean build -x test).
+Note: To build this project you need to exclude the tests (gradle clean build -x test).
+I did not use mocks so that I can show how to test with Sprign Boot Test.
-	Need to work on H2 DB being created and dropped during the gradle test process.

 This is a demo with Spring Data JPA and Spring Data REST.